-Often people find themselves in a dilemma when choosing between a bungalow (single story) or a double story home.
-This article will address the benefits and challenges of going with the bungalow or storied home.
+People often find themselves in a dilemma when choosing between a bungalow (single story) and a double story home.
+This article will address the benefits and challenges of going with either the bungalow or storied home.

 There are a variety of ways to compare the advantages of a bungalow vs a storied home.
 Your choice will depend on your taste, the cost of the plot (status of the neighborhood), the size of the plot as well as your budget.
 But you will be likely to also consider the distinct benefits of each.
 Here’s a list of the benefits most often mentioned by my customers.